Wuerfel21/Langenstein-3D/misc/palette/readme.txt

-These are the Langenstein 3D palette files for use with Usenti
+These are palette files for use with Usenti, containing the Langenstein 3D master palette and various other palettes.

 playpal:
 	The actual game palette.
 Color 0 is transparent

 metapal1:
-	Useful for creating metatextures for mode 1.
+	Useful for creating mode 1 metatextures.
 	Black	:	Lighted, no colormaps
 	Blue	:	Lighted, 1D colormap
 	Green	:	Lighted, 2D colormap